pravega/pravega/documentation/src/docs/wire-protocol.md

 ## Append Setup - Reply

-1.  `RequestId`: 8 byte Long.
+1.  `RequestId`: Long (8 bytes).
 (This field contains the client-generated ID that has been propagated to identify a client request).
 2. Segment to append: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
 3.  `writerId`: UUID (16 bytes) identifies the requesting appender.
 4.  `lastEventNumber`: Long (8 bytes).
 Specifies the last event number in the Stream.